MahmoudSheemy127/alx-pre_course/README.md

-my first readme with some update
+my first readme with some update new update